-2019 2018

-€ €

-Directors' fees 106,826 42,000

-Compensation to key management personnel - salaries 439,759 416,686
+2020 2019 € € Directors' fees Compensation to key management personnel - salaries 105,000 408,656 106,826 439,759 compensation to key management personner suitaires ====== =======

-======= =======

 32 Operating segments

 32.1 The Bank has identified one reportable operating segment, being corporate banking services, which is its only strategic business unit.
 Revenues earned and expenses incurred are the result of corporate banking services provided to its clients.
 Management does not use any other internal report for decision making which is significantly different from information disclosed in the statement of profit or loss and other comprehensive income.